ArmoredP1g/WaveRNN/README.md

 > python train_wavernn.py --gta

-NB: You can always just run train_wavernn.py without --gta if you're not interested in TTS.
+NB: You can always <font color='yellow'>just run train_wavernn.py without --gta if you're not interested in TTS.</font>

 4 - Generate Sentences with both models using: